-Procedure 1 - Serial port upgrade of the receivers
+Procedure 1 - Serial port upgrade of the LVIP-T transmitters.

-- 1. Power up the receiver (LVIP-R) and transmitter (LVIP-T) and make sure there is a connection between them. - Connect the receiver via a null modem cable to a PC running HyperTerminal or equivalent.
+- Power up the receiver (LVIP-R) and transmitter (LVIP-T) and make sure there is a connection between them. - 2.
+Connect the receiver via a null modem cable to a PC running HyperTerminal or equivalent.
 Configure the HyperTerminal session for 57600 bits per second, 8 data bits, no parity, 1 stop bit and no flow control. - 3.
-From the first screen on the console, select option 1 to access the receiver menu.
-If the password option is enabled, you will be prompted for a password. - 4.
-From the Receiver menu select option 3; "Firmware Management". - 5.
-Choose Receiver Flash Upgrade Via XMODEM. - 6.
-Specify the location of the upgrade file RX0000\3014.dld and initiate the file transfer.
-The upgrade should be completed in approximately 17 minutes.
+From the first screen on the console, select option 2 to access the Transmitter menu.
+If the password option is enabled, you will be prompted for a password ("password" is the default). - 4.
+From the Transmitter menu select option 3; "Firmware Management". - 5.
+Confirm that Transmitter has upgraded correctly by checking the "appliance information" on the console menu. - 6.
+Choose Transmitter Flash Upgrade Via XMODEM. - 7.
+Specify the location of the upgrade file TX0000\3014.dld and initiate the file transfer.
+The upgrade should be completed in approximately 17 minutes. - 8.
+The upgrade will be complete approximately 5 minutes after you receive the message "connection to Transmitter Lost". - 9.
+Connect again via the serial menu to the TX and confirm the new revision.